gakalmar/Notes/15_OOP Methods.md

                 bool hasEvenNumbers = numbers.Any(n => n % 2 == 0); // True, because there are even numbers in the list

     - `All`
+        - Checks if all items in the list match a certain condition:

+                bool allAreEven = numbers.All(n => n % 2 == 0);
+                // if every number is even, allAreEven will be true, otherwise it will be false

     - `Contains`

 - **Partitioning operators**